LogtalkDotOrg/logtalk3/manuals/sources/userman/performance.rst

 ---------------------

-Local calls to object (or category) predicates have zero overhead in terms of number of inferences, as expected, compared with local Prolog calls.
+Local calls to object (or category) predicates have zero overhead in terms of the number of inferences, as expected, compared with local Prolog calls.

 Calls to imported or inherited predicates